hmac/hmac.github.io/posts/2019-03-02-implementing-a-functional-language.md

 This series is heavily based on a fantastic book of the same name written by Simon Peyton Jones and David Lester in 2000.
 All credit goes to them for the content: I've simply altered the presentation and updated it slightly.
-There are a number of additional
+There are a number of differences:
-differences:

 - The book uses Miranda as its implementation language, whereas we will use Haskell.
 - Some time is spent in the book on introducing parser combinators and pretty printing,